clach04/xerox/README.rst

 Xerox: Copy + Paste for Python
 ==============================

 Upstream slow to to respond to PRs.
-Also consider https://github.com/asweigart/pyperclip where there is a PR for Wayland support.
+Also consider https://github.com/asweigart/pyperclip where there is a PR for Wayland support (note as of 2021-08-13 it also has a backlog of PRs, also see https://github.com/clach04/pyperclip/tree/html_linux_win32).

 *Xerox* is a copy + paste module for python.
 It's aim is simple: to be as incredibly simple as possible.